iambelloopeyemi/iambelloopeyemi/README.md

 Frontend Web Developer
 ------------------

-Opeyemi is a dedicated and pragmatic Frontend Web Developer, committed to delivering cost-effective solutions for business challenges through a diverse set of frontend web technologies.
-I excel as a collaborative team player, quick to grasp new technologies, adept at crafting high-quality code and committed to following best practices.
+Opeyemi is a value-driven Frontend Web Developer, dedicated to providing businesses with the utmost value through my extensive knowledge and skills in a diverse array of frontend web technologies.
+I excel as a collaborative team player, quick to grasp new technologies, adept at crafting high-quality code, and committed to following best practices.

 * 🌍  I'm based in Lagos, Nigeria
-* 🧠  I'm learning Backend Web Development
+* 🧠  I'm learning Data Structures and Algorithm
 * 🤝  I'm open to collaborating on any open-source project
 * ⚡  Fun fact: I'm a Chartered Accountant